 Please note that some of the terms below may have alternate definitions.
-The stated definitions are meant only to reflect how these terms were used in the context of this analysis and are not necessarily the sole definitions of these terms.
+The stated definitions are meant only to reflect how these terms were used in the context of this report.

 accepted claim: A claim where the drug program accepts at least a portion of the cost, either toward a deductible or for reimbursement.